2.4 Genetically digital

 5.2 Minimum Viable Human

-We have all the all the datalogic we need to create a better quality of life for the digital human in the face of our own selfish prejudices and the artificial intelligence of machines.
+We have all the datalogic we need to create a better quality of life for the digital human in the face of our own selfish prejudices and the artificial intelligence of machines.

 5.1 On learning faster than the competition